underscoreio/essential-slick/src/pages/1-basics.md

 For now, all we need to know is that this line allows us to query the database and get back `Messages` instead of tuples of `(String, String, Long)`.

 The `tag` on the first line is an implementation detail that allows Slick to manage multiple uses of the table in a single query.
 Think of it like a table alias in SQL.
-We don't need to provide tags in our user code---Slick takes case of them automatically.
+We don't need to provide tags in our user code---Slick takes care of them automatically.

 ### Example Queries